SaikumarRagala/FileFolderOperations/Readme.md

-# Folder and Fike Structure Application
+# Folder and File Crud operations Application

-Build a Restful CRUD API for a file and directory operations  using Node.js, Express and MongoDB.
+Build a Restful CRUD API for a file and directory operations without actually creating them  using Node.js, Express and MongoDB.

 ## Steps to Setup